Skip to content

 The properties to be set are specified using a mapping: {prop1 : val1, prop2 : val2, ...}.

-If you queried the database now for a User node with name Alice, you would get the following result:
+You can now query the database for a User node with name Alice:

 MATCH (a:User)